scifari/taiga/data/README.md

 # Sample Data

-Here are some sample datasets that can be used to test installation of [Taiga](https://github.com/scifari/taiga).
+Here are some sample datasets that one can use to test installation of [Taiga](../README.md).

 Using [MillionSongSample.tar.gz](./MillionSongSample.tar.gz) as an example, first download and unpack the dataset as